 What to know about Ultra-Low Overnight rates

-On May 1, 2023, seven of Ontario’s 63 utilities will begin offering the province’s new Ultra-Low Overnight (ULO) electricity price plan.
+On May 1, 2023, seven of Ontario’s 63 utilities began offering the province’s new Ultra-Low Overnight (ULO) electricity price plan.
 For Hydro Ottawa customers, ULO rates will be available on November 1.
 This is because there is significant behind-the-scenes work required to configure our systems to test and implement the new rate plan, ensuring a seamless and positive customer experience.

 Image 01